Faraz-ahmed-shaikh/payflow-fintech-elt-lakehouse/README.md

 payflow-fintech-elt-lakehouse/

 │── notebooks/
-│   ├── 01_ingest_transactions_to_bronze.ipynb
-│   ├── 02_bronze_to_silver_transformation.ipynb
-│   ├── 03_silver_to_gold_transformation.ipynb
-│   └── 04_gold_to_marts_tables.ipynb
-│
 │── source_files/
-│   ├── 01_ingest_transactions_to_bronze.py
-│   ├── 02_bronze_to_silver_transformation.py
-│   ├── 03_silver_to_gold_transformation.py
-│   └── 04_gold_to_marts_tables.py
-│
 │── data/
-│   ├── transactions.json
-│   └── merchant_metadata.json
-│
 │── architecture/
-│   ├── payflow_architecture.png
-│   └── databricks_workflow.png
-│
 └── README.md
 ```

+> GitHub notebooks sometimes fail to render.
+> If notebooks don't open, please check the **`source_files/`** folder where all notebooks are also available as `.py` files for faster viewing.

 ---

-# ❗ Notebook Loading Issue?

-GitHub notebooks sometimes take time to load or may fail to render.

-If notebooks are not opening:

-👉 Please open the **`source_files/`** folder where all notebooks are also provided in **`.py` source format** for faster viewing.
+# ⚠️ Limitations

+* This project uses **synthetic fintech data**, so real-world seasonality patterns may not fully exist.
+* This is a **Version 1 Proof of Concept**, so advanced production features like streaming, CDC, incremental loading, rollback logic, and complex exception handling were intentionally kept out of scope.

 ---

-### Workflow Configuration

-The ELT pipeline was orchestrated using **Databricks Workflows** with dependency-based execution.

-Task execution order:
-1. **Bronze Ingestion**
-   Fetch raw transaction and merchant datasets from GitHub and store them in Delta format.
-2. **Bronze → Silver Transformation**
-   Clean, standardize, validate, and prepare trusted datasets.
-3. **Silver → Gold Transformation**
-   Enrich transactions with merchant metadata and generate analytics-ready features.
-4. **Gold → Analytics Marts & KPI Generation**
-   Create business marts and executive KPI tables for downstream analysis.

-Pipeline execution follows a sequential dependency chain to ensure downstream layers only run after upstream stages complete successfully.

----

 # 🚀 Skills Demonstrated

-* PySpark Transformations
+* PySpark
-* Databricks Lakehouse
+* Databricks
 * Delta Lake
 * ELT Pipelines
 * Medallion Architecture
-* API Ingestion
 * Data Cleaning
 * Feature Engineering
 * Analytics Engineering
 * Workflow Orchestration
 * KPI Modeling
-* Business Analytics

----

-## ⭐ If you found this project useful, feel free to star the repository.
+⭐ If you found this project interesting, feel free to star the repository.